CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 - _T_: testing

 It is suggested that you use the section titles as names of the corresponding Jira issues.
-Please replace "corpusshortname" with the (base) short name of the resource in question.
+If several issues are needed for a given corpus, please replace "_corpusshortname_" with the short name of the resource in question (use base name only, excluding "-src" etc.).
 This makes it easier to see which resource is addressed in individual Jira tickets.

-## corpusshortname: Clear the license for the corpus in the Language Bank of Finland
+## _corpusshortname_: Clear the license for the corpus in the Language Bank of Finland

 ```
 # [ ] _?A_ Contact the potential depositor and ask them to submit basic corpus details (preferably via e-form)